huishenlab/biscuit/docs/faq.md

 ## Installation Questions

-*I ran `git clone git@github.com:huishenlab/biscuit.git`, but when trying to compile the executable, I get an error message.*
+**I ran `git clone git@github.com:huishenlab/biscuit.git`, but when trying to compile the executable, I get an error message.**

 > First, make sure you included `--recursive` when running `git clone`.
-If that does not solve your problem, make sure you have `zlib` and `ncurses` in your PATH.
+If that does not solve your problem, make sure you have `zlib` and `ncurses` installed.

 ## Quality Control Related Questions

-*I downloaded one of the pre-compiled binaries for BISCUIT, but want to run QC on my data.
-Where can I find the QC script?*
+**I downloaded one of the pre-compiled binaries for BISCUIT, but want to run QC on my data.
+Where can I find the QC script?**

 > You can downloaded the `QC.sh` script from the [BISCUIT release page](https://github.com/huishenlab/biscuit/releases/latest).
 Supplementary QC asset files will be needed to run the script and can be found for the hg19, hg38, and mm10 genomes alongside the QC script.
 Note, if you plan to always include `--no-cov-qc` when running `QC.sh`, you do not need to download or create the asset files.

-*I have aligned my data to a reference genome that does not have QC asset files provided.
-What files do I need to run `QC.sh`?*
+**I have aligned my data to a reference genome that does not have QC asset files provided.
+What files do I need to run `QC.sh`?**

 > As of version 1.0.0, you will need three BED files.
 You will need a gzipped BED file with the locations of all CpGs in your genome (called `cpg.bed.gz`).
 You will also need to break your genome into 100bp non-overlapping windows,